-Soldiers in Western Europe had been using shield in battlefield combat as early as the period of antiquity.
-This tradition continued into the medieval period where shields remained a vital part of the soldiers’ defence during combat.
+Soldiers in Western Europe had been using shields in battlefield combat as early as the period of antiquity.
+This tradition continued into the medieval period when shields remained a vital part of the soldiers’ defense during combat.

 The shields used by soldiers in different centuries of medieval Europe reflected the prevalent military needs and trends of the period.
 For instance, while the earlier shields used by medieval soldiers were larger in size, they had grown short by the 12th century.

 Specialized shields that were large and could be planted in the ground, fixed in place, and used to create shield walls were developed and used by archers such as crossbowmen became popular in the medieval period.

 Wood was the most common material used in the construction of soldiers’ shields especially because wood was inexpensive to use and soldiers typically came from humble origins, so they could easily afford such shields.

 A pavise was a special type of shield which was used by crossbowmen during the medieval period.
 Crossbowmen typically required some time to reload their weapon after discharging it and they sought refuge behind a pavise while reloading the weapon.